Substance Abuse and Addiction Treatment Resources in Astoria

 Astoria Drug & Alcohol Rehab, Detox & Treatment Resources

 New York is in the stranglehold of an opioid epidemic.
-There were 1,300 overdoses in 2016, and a full 80% of those were attributed to opioids.
-Of those, 90% involved Fentanyl, a powerful pain reliever prescribed to cancer sufferers.
+There were 1,300 overdoses in 2016, and a full 80 percent of those were attributed to opioids.
+Of those, 90 percent involved fentanyl, a powerful pain reliever prescribed to cancer sufferers.

 With addiction and overdose rates so high, many families may find themselves with a loved one fighting the disease of substance abuse.
 They can take hope in the fact that there is help available for both themselves and the loved one battling this sickness.
 There are professionals in the field who have trained their entire lives to support those undergoing addiction.

 People who misuse or become dependent on either prescribed or illicit drugs are suffering from a medical condition called addiction.
 The disease is treatable and neither you nor your family member are alone on the road to recovery.
 There is medical and psychiatric help available to those who wish to overcome their illness.
 As a resident of Astoria, New York, there are many treatment options available to you.
 The families of those living in Astoria, New York who are suffering from addiction can get their loved ones the help needed.

 You’re not alone in this struggle.

 Finding Help in Astoria